 Overall status The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) indicated that there were water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.

-The most up to date results of monitoring (2012) indicate that this area remains non-compliant with the Guide Value of 300 faecal coliforms / 100ml.
+The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
+However due to the previous indication it is prudent to continue with the actions outlined in this Pollution Reduction Programme.
+The results of Shellfish Water monitoring do not indicate any water quality issues within/ in the vicinity of this shellfish area.